Table of Contents

 Here are the key benefits of using a cover letter when applying for jobs.

-Demonstrates your passion for the opportunity
+a) Demonstrates your passion for the opportunity

-It is common practice for candidates to use the spray-and-pray approach, applying to hundreds of jobs as a desperate attempt to land a job offer.
+It is common practice for candidates to use the spray-and-pray approach, applying to hundreds of jobs in a desperate attempt to land a job offer.
 Apart from being an ineffective job search practice, this has made recruiters suspicious, as they are looking to connect with candidates who have a real interest in the opportunity.
 A well-written cover letter outlines the candidate’s rationale for their application and their passion for the job and the industry.

-Makes you stand out from the crowd
+b) Makes you stand out from the crowd

 Cover letters are usually optional, as most applications are submitted through Applicant Tracking Systems.
-A good part of candidates sticks to the mandatory application requirements, skipping optionals such as the cover letter.
+A good part of candidates sticks to the mandatory application requirements, skipping options such as the cover letter.
 Savvy candidates use this practice as a competitive advantage by using cover letters to go above and beyond and provide relevant information that their competitors don’t.

-Connects you with the employer
+c) Connects you with the employer

 Best-practice cover letters include employer-specific content.
 This content showcases how the business is special to the candidate and how the candidate can drive its success.
 This is crucial, as a cover letter is the only opportunity to communicate this information prior to an interview.